alphagov/pay-tech-docs/source/documentation/before_you_switch_to_live.md

 1. Complete the __Name__ and __Address__ fields.
 1. Select __Save__.

-> Make sure that the organisation is the entity that has a contract with the
+> Make sure the organisation is the entity that has a contract with the
 > payment service provider.

 ## Request a live GOV.UK Pay account